DafnyVSCode/Dafny-VSCode/client/README.md

-# Dafny VSCode Extension
+# Dafny for Visual Studio Code

-This extension adds the support of _Dafny_ to Visual Studio Code.
+This extension adds support of _Dafny_ to Visual Studio Code.

 ## Features